LiveUPSC Prelims 2026 Answer Key is LIVEView Now

 10 Marks

-Key Changes in Long Term Capital Gains Tax (LCGT)
+Long-term Capital Gains Tax (LCGT) Changes

-Changes in Dividend Distribution Tax (DDT)
+Dividend Distribution Tax (DDT) Reforms

 Impact and Implications